 Achievement Scholarship - Recognizes transfer students who are candidates for the incoming class with a minimum 3.0 GPA in their previous college coursework.

 Achievement Grant – Recognizes transfer students who are candidates for the incoming class with a minimum of 2.0 GPA in their previous college coursework.

 Other Institutional Scholarships and Grants Cabrini College also offers institutional scholarships and grants to full-time transfer applicants who have applied and been accepted to Cabrini College, if those students meet specific criteria.

-Cabrini College Out-of-State Grant – Applicants must be a non-Pennsylvania resident and reside in on-campus housing.
+Cabrini College Out-of-State Grant – Applicants must be a non-Pennsylvania resident, reside in on-campus housing, and demonstrate financial need.